philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 # High and Low

 At work (HEY DRAPER IS HIRING!
 HELLLLLO????
-[Formal Methods Engineer Jobs at all levels](https://careers-draper.icims.com/jobs/search?ss=1&searchKeyword=formal)) we've been been tinkering away on [VIBES](https://github.com/draperlaboratory/VIBES) for over a year at this point.
-We've been building a neat [constraint](https://www.minizinc.org/doc-2.6.2/en/index.html) based patching [compiler](https://unison-code.github.io/) that deserves many blog posts of it's own.
+[Formal Methods Engineer Jobs at all levels](https://careers-draper.icims.com/jobs/search?ss=1&searchKeyword=formal+methods)) We've been building a neat [constraint](https://www.minizinc.org/doc-2.6.2/en/index.html) based, CEGIS driven patching [compiler](https://unison-code.github.io/) called [VIBES](https://github.com/draperlaboratory/VIBES) that deserves many blog posts of it's own.
+The idea is that you could do tiny intra function patches to fix security vulnerabilities post hoc.

-Something that has driven me insane with despair is how to talk about the connection between high and low level code in a way precise enough that we can correctly patch in code.

-The team and I have some thoughts and ideas on what we info we need and how we could get it.
-One promising approach that [Sergey Bratus](https://www.cs.dartmouth.edu/~sergey/) has been a big proponent of is using and extending DWARF debug data.
+The team and I have some thoughts and ideas on what we info we need to do this and how we could get it.
+One promising approach for describing the necessary data that [Sergey Bratus](https://www.cs.dartmouth.edu/~sergey/) has been a big proponent of is using and extending the DWARF debug format.
 We cannot, however, do it alone, so I thought maybe a nice little blog post might help raise some discussion.

 But first, what even is the relationship between high and low level programs?